arvindcr4/tinker-atropos/configs/usage.md

 - Start with `quick_test.yaml` to validate your setup
 - Use `default.yaml` as a template for custom configs
-- Enable wandb logging for production runs to track metrics
+- Enable wandb logging for runs to track metrics
-- Adjust `max_num_workers` based on your available compute
+- Adjust `max_num_workers` based on your batch size, group size, and max_batches_offpolicy value
-- Set `save_checkpoint_interval > 0` for long training runs
 - Use CLI overrides for one-off experiments without creating new config files